“Software development is so complex that it is unmeasurable.”

 We believe this is a mystification of software development, usually voiced by developers themselves.
 Gitential is created by developers, so we get it: programming is a creative process that is hard to understand, compare, and analyze.
-However, complexity itself does not make the result an art.
-Evaluation of art is subjective that depends on time, personal taste, and so on – software, on the other hand, fulfills a specification that can be tested and validated.
+However, complexity itself does not equate to art.
+Evaluation of art is subjective and depends on time, personal taste, and so on – software, on the other hand, fulfills a specification that can be tested and validated.
 It has an associated time and cost.
 These are very exact things.

 “To analyze how complex the work is that a developer does, the software should understand the source code – what the software does – and that is impossible.”